Stress test (financial): Bank stress test

 A bank stress test is a simulation based on an examination of the balance sheet of that institution.
 Large international banks began using internal stress tests in the early 1990s.
-In 1996, the Basel Capital Accord was amended to require banks and investment firms to conduct stress tests to determine their ability to respond to market events.
+In 1996, Basel I was amended to require banks and investment firms to conduct stress tests to determine their ability to respond to market events.
 However, up until 2007, stress tests were typically performed only by the banks themselves, for internal self-assessment.

 Beginning in 2007, governmental regulatory bodies became interested in conducting their own stress tests to insure the effective operation of financial institutions.
 Since then, stress tests have been routinely performed by financial regulators in different countries or regions, to ensure that the banks under their authority are engaging in practices likely to avoid negative outcomes.
 In India, legislation was enacted in 2007 requiring banks to undergo regular stress tests.
 In October 2012, U.S. regulators unveiled new rules expanding this practice by requiring the largest American banks to undergo stress tests twice per year, once internally and once conducted by the regulators.
 Starting in 2014 midsized firms (i.e., those with $10–50 billion in assets) are also being required to conduct Dodd-Frank Act Stress Testing.

 In 2012, federal regulators also began recommending portfolio stress testing as a sound risk management practice for community banks or institutions that were too small to fall under Dodd-Frank's requirements.
 The Office of the Comptroller of the Currency (OCC) in an October 18, 2012, Bulletin recommends stress testing as a means to identify and quantify loan portfolio risk.
 The FDIC made similar recommendations for community banks.

-Since the initial Dodd-Frank Act Stress Testing began the Federal Reserve has found that post-stress capital has increased.
-Furthermore, the Federal Reserve has continued to advance their expectations and adopt more complex scenarios in bank stress testing.
+Since the Federal Reserve began conducting Dodd–Frank Act Stress Tests, post-stress capital levels across large banking institutions have generally increased.
+The Federal Reserve has also continued to expand its expectations over time by introducing more sophisticated and challenging stress-testing scenarios.

+The Federal Reserve conducts its supervisory stress test annually using at least two scenarios and publishes bank-level results.
+The test estimates losses, revenues, expenses, and resulting capital levels under hypothetical economic conditions to assess whether large banks can absorb losses while continuing to lend.
+The Board uses the results in part to set each covered firm's stress capital buffer requirement.

 Statistician and risk analyst Nassim Taleb has advocated a different approach to stress testing saying that stress tests based on arbitrary numbers can be gamed.
 A more effective test is to assess the fragility of a bank by applying one stress test and scaling it up, which provides an indicator of how sensitive a bank is to changes in economic conditions.